medInria/medInria-public/utils/compil_tools/README.txt

 ./installer.py -frun_pipol_winxp.cfg -frun.cfg

-"-f" is the short name for the option to append an other config file to the hierarchy of configuration values.
+"-f" is the short name for the option to append another config file to the hierarchy of configuration values.

 In our example here, first the installer.py populates its values with default_param.cfg, then overwrites them with run_pipol_winxp.cfg, which has a few windows specific parameters, and run_example.cfg contains only a sublist of packages the user is interested in at the moment.